Delaware Community School in Albany lifts students’ spirits with heartfelt video

 The video contains clips of faculty from the school sending messages of encouragement to their students, telling them everything will be okay, and reminding them to keep up their studies.

 This comes as the school is facing a challenge presented to districts across the state right now.
 Gallagher says distance learning has been difficult because their student population contains families without access to internet or computers at home.
-DCS is in the process today of doing a large distribution of Chromebooks district-wide.
+The Albany City School District is in the process of doing a large distribution of Chromebooks district-wide.

 “That is going to definitely help address the technology gap or divide that, unfortunately, is a part of our community right now,” Gallagher said.